 The most frequently anticipated post procedure complications are abdominal pain, discomfort, fever and/or nausea, collectively known as "Post-embolization Syndrome."
-Some patients may also experience constipation.
-This is generally

-- Premature ovarian failure (i.e., menopause)

-- Amenorrhea

-- Infection of the pelvic region

-- Uterine/ovarian necrosis

-- Phlebitis

-- Deep vein thrombosis with or without pulmonary embolism

-- Vaginal discharge

-- · Tissue passage, fibroid sloughing, or fibroid expulsion post UFE

-- Post-UFE intervention to remove necrotic fibroid tissue

-- Vagal reaction

-- Hysterectomy
+Some

+- patients may also experience constipation.
+This is generally managed with prescription or over-the-counter medications. - Premature ovarian failure (i.e., menopause) Amenorrhea - Infection of the pelvic region - Uterine/ovarian necrosis Phlebitis - Deep vein thrombosis with or without pulmonary embolism Vaninal discharge - Tissue passage, fibroid sloughing, or fibroid expulsion post UFE Post-LIFF intervention to remove necrotic fibroid tissue - Vagal reaction Hysterectomy

-PAE Specific Potential Complications
+PAF Specific Potential Complications

 - Non-targeted embolization of the rectum, bladder, scrotum, penis, or other areas

 - The most frequent post-procedure complication includes "Post-PAE Syndrome", which includes nausea, vomiting, fever, pelvic pain, burning sensation, dysuria, and frequent or urgent urination

 - Skin burn (radiation exposure) from prolonged fluoroscopy time

-- Blood in urine, semen, or stool
+- Rlood in urine semen or stool

 - Bladder spasm

 - Urinary tract infection

 - Urinary retention

-- Constipation

-- Urethral obstruction
+- Constipation Urethral obstruction

-Neurological Specific Potential Complications
+Neurological Specific Potential Complications Ischemic stroke or ischemic infarction

-- Ischemic stroke or ischemic infarction - Neurological deficits, including cranial nerve palsies
+Neurological deficits, including cranial nerve palsies

-PRECAUTION
+PRECAUTION All indications

-- Embosphere Microspheres must only be used by specialist physicians trained in vascular embolisation procedures.
+- DO NOT USE THIS PREFILLED SYRINGE TO DIRECTLY INJECT EMBOSPHERE MICROSPHERES THIS IS A "RESERVOIR" SYRINGE PLEASE REFER TO INSTRUCTIONS PARAGRAPH - Embosphere Microspheres must only be used by specialist physicians trained in vascular embolisation procedures.
 The size and quantity of microspheres must be carefully selected according to the lesion to be treated, entirely under the physician's responsibility.
-Only the physician can decide the most appropriate time to stop the injection of microspheres. - Patients with known allergy to contrast medium may require corticosteroids prior to embolization. - Additional evaluations or precautions may be necessary in managing periprocedural care for patients with the following conditions: - Bleeding diathesis or hypercoagulative state - Immunocompromise - Do not use if the vial, screw cap, blister tray or peel-away film appear damaged. - This is a disposable product.
-Discard opened vials after use. - For single patient use only Contents supplied sterile. - Never reuse, reprocess, or resterilise.
-Reusing, reprocessing or resterilising may compromise the structural integrity of the device and/ or lead to device failure, which in turn may result in patient injury, illness or death.
-Reusing, reprocessing or resterilising may also create a risk of contamination of the device and/ or cause patient infection or cross infection including, but not limited to, the transmission of infectious disease(s) from one patient to another.
+Only the physician can decide the most appropriate time to stop the injection of microspheres. - Patients with known allergy to contrast medium may require corticosteroids prior to embolization.
+Additional evaluations or precautions may be necessary in - managing periprocedural care for patients with the following conditions: Bleeding diathesis or hypercoagulative state - Immunocompromise - Do not use if blister tray, peel-away film, screw cap or syringe appear damaged. - This is a disposable product.
+Discard opened syringes after use.
+For single patient use only - Contents supplied sterile - Never reuse, reprocess, or resterilise, Reusing, reprocessing or resterilising may compromise the structural integrity of the device and/ or lead to device failure, which in turn may result in patient injury, illness or death.
+Reusing, reprocessing

+- or resterilising may also create a risk of contamination of the device and/ or cause patient infection or cross infection including, but not limited to, the transmission of infectious disease(s) from one patient to another.
 Contamination of the device may lead to injury, illness or death of the patient.
-All procedures must be performed according to accepted aseptic technique.

-The vial is intended for embolic use only.
+All procedures must be performed according to accepted asentic technique. - The syringe is intended for embolic use only.
 Do not use for any other application.